-Audiences Key messages Government and government and departments (WCD, Social Welfare, Labour, Minorities, SC/ST and Backward people Commissions). government can be projected as socially sensitive and responsible.
-Ally doverning body can learn norm the experiences or, say, fairing Banks and MFIs Transgender people and hijras should be recognised as creditworthy and hence can become beneficiaries of loans and credits.
+Audiences Key messages Government and government Transgender people have civil rights and rightly should have access to all social and political services. departments (WCD, Social Welfare, Labour, Minorities, SC/ST and Backward people Commissions). government can be projected as socially sensitive and responsible.
+Any governing body can learn from the experiences of, say, Tamil Nadu and Kerala where, governments had made special provisions for transgender people and hijras.
+Banks and MFIs Transgender people and hijras should be recognised as creditworthy and hence can become beneficiaries of loans and credits.
 General public Transgender people and hijras are citizens who have certainly contributed to the society, and they will be able to continue to do so only if we support them to live meaningful lives.
 Harassing, stigmatising and discriminating the transgender people and hijras in workplaces and during other activities can push them to opt for paths that are not beneficial to society

 Departments of Human Resources and Labour Transgender people and hijras need to be considered as a special category when it comes to education, skill enhancement and employment.
-Allies Building alliances Like - minded advocates, Civil society forums and watchdogs and NGOs , Donor organizations Harnessing support and commitment for specific activities Media, political figures, celebrities and legal systems Promoting their engagement on issues concerning themselves.
+Allies Building alliances Discussions to sensitise them on the issues and the needs of the transgender and hijra communities.
+Donor organizations Harnessing support and commitment for specific activities Media, political figures, celebrities andlegalsystems Promoting their engagement on issues concerning themselves.
 Endorsement of the same.
 Sensitive and respectful representations on issues related to transgender people and hijras.
 Gurus and Nayaks Partnership and promotion of rights of the hijras.
 Collectives of the transgender and hijra communities Leadership for increasing access of services to the communities of transgender people and hijras.
 Document, flag and bring visibility when access to services is denied; generate human rights violation reports for the same.
 Family Partnership on the cause.
 Support in the issuing of government orders, letters, instructions, and best practice documents to be disseminated.